Whitepaper

 Hansen Global Forest Change v1.11

-Establishes a verified forest-cover baseline from the Hansen/UMD 2000 treecover layer minus cumulative loss through 2020, then detects post-cutoff tree-cover loss using the lossyear band.
-Forest is defined as pixels with >10% canopy cover.
+Establishes the current 2020 forest-cover baseline from the Hansen/UMD 2000 treecover layer minus cumulative loss through 2020, then detects configured post-cutoff tree-cover loss using the lossyear band and GFW integrated alerts when available.
+Forest is defined as pixels with at least 10% canopy cover.
 Year-over-year linear regression produces trend direction, annual loss rate (ha/yr), and acceleration percentage.

 Protected Areas & Indigenous Lands